erikglee/OSPREY_BIDS/docs/source/processing_pipeline_details.rst

 MRS processing to be BIDS compatible.

-However, you will notice that the above steps do not provide any details about how the collected MRS files are modeled for the purpose of generating metabolite estimates.
+However, you will notice that the above steps do not provide any details about how the MRS data is manipulated and modeled for the purpose of generating metabolite estimates.
 All the workflows for that procedure are described in great detail at: https://github.com/schorschinho/osprey.